Sage-Bionetworks-Workflows/nextflow-infra/README.md

 # Nextflow Infrastructure

-The AWS infrastructure for hosting a [private instance](https://tower.sagebionetworks.org) of [Nextflow Tower](https://tower.nf/) and executing [Nextflow workflows](https://nextflow.io/) is defined in this repository and deployed using [CloudFormation](https://aws.amazon.com/cloudformation/) via [Sceptre](https://sceptre.cloudreach.com/).
+The AWS infrastructure for hosting a private instance (see link below) of [Nextflow Tower](https://tower.nf/) and executing [Nextflow workflows](https://nextflow.io/) is defined in this repository and deployed using [CloudFormation](https://aws.amazon.com/cloudformation/) via [Sceptre](https://sceptre.cloudreach.com/).

-➡️ **Nextflow Tower for Sage Bionetworks:** https://tower.sagebionetworks.org
+## Access Tower

+Click the link below and login with your `@sagebase.org` Google account:

+<p align="center">➡️&ensp;<a href="https://tower.sagebionetworks.org/orgs/Sage-Bionetworks/workspaces" target="_blank" rel="noopener noreferrer"><b>Nextflow Tower</b> @ Sage Bionetworks</a>&ensp;⬅️</p>

 ## Getting Started

 ### Prospective Tower Users

 Follow the [Tower User Onboarding](#tower-user-onboarding) instructions below.
-Access is currently restricted to Sage Bionetworks staff.
+Access is currently restricted to Sage Bionetworks staff. **See [below](#getting-help) for how to get help if you run into any issues.**

 ### Prospective Contributors

 Read through the [contribution guidelines](CONTRIBUTING.md) for more information.
 Contributions are welcome from anyone!

+### Getting Help

+Message us in the [`#workflow_users`](https://sagebionetworks.slack.com/archives/C8SJHFCKT) Slack channel or email us at `nextflow-admins[at]sagebase[dot]org`.

 ## Tower User Onboarding

 Before you can use Nextflow Tower, you need to first deploy a Tower project, which consists an encrypted S3 bucket and the IAM resources (_i.e._ users, roles, and policies) that Tower requires to access the encrypted bucket and execute the workflow on [AWS Batch](https://help.tower.nf/compute-envs/aws-batch/).
-Once these resources exist, they need to be configured in Nextflow Tower, which is a process that has been automated with the Docker command below.
+Once these resources exist, they need to be configured in Nextflow Tower, which is a process that has been automated using CI/CD.

 1. Determine what is known as the stack name by concatenating the project name with the suffix `-project` (_e.g._ `imcore-project`, `amp-ad-project`, `commonmind-project`).

    **N.B.:** Anytime that `<stack_name>` appears below with the angle brackets, replace the placeholder with the actual stack name, omitting any angle brackets.

-2. Install [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [Docker](https://docs.docker.com/engine/install/) on your local computer or on a server available to you.

-3. [Create](https://sagebionetworks.jira.com/jira/software/c/projects/IT/issues/) an IT JIRA ticket requesting membership to the following JumpCloud groups for anyone who needs read/write or read-only access to the S3 bucket:
+2. [Create](https://sagebionetworks.jira.com/jira/software/c/projects/IT/issues/) an IT JIRA ticket requesting membership to the following JumpCloud groups for anyone who needs read/write or read-only access to the S3 bucket:

    - `aws-sandbox-developers`
    - `aws-workflow-nextflow-tower-viewer`